 [Table of Contents]

-People old and young enjoy waxing nostalgic about and learning some of the history of early electronics.
+Wax nostalgic about and learn from the history of early electronics.

 published 1929 - 1953.
 All copyrights are hereby acknowledged.

 Note: Part I of this article can be read on the American Radio History website.

 How Do We Hear?
 Part II

 Amplifiers and reproducers can easily be overloaded - but few people know that the human ear can also be overloaded; and when it is, the brain hears sounds that have not reached the ear!
 Read how hearing differs.